lalanikarim/InspironAutoRotateService/README.md

 The intention is to apply the script to system events that respond to the laptops internal gyroscope to automatically rotate the screen

+Tested successfully using systemd under ArchLinux

+Note: /etc/systemd/user.conf will need the following included for the script to function properly under systemd:

+	DefaultEnvironment=DISPLAY=:0

 Author: Karim Lalani - jimmy00784@gmail.com